 The Disadvantages and Challenges of Enterprise Resource Planning Solutions

 On the other hand, an ERP solution can be a large and expensive initiative.
+It requires a lot of time, planning, and money to unify all your systems in one ERP solution.
 Expenses include the capital and software needed for functionality, as well as the consultants, in-house IT personnel, and administrators to manage the system.
-Many of the challenges in implementing an effective ERP system stem from the hidden costs resulting from insufficient planning.
+Many challenges in implementing an effective ERP system stem from hidden costs resulting from insufficient planning.

 McTall says the most common challenge his organization encounters is “difficulty in staying the course after we’ve defined the requirements.
 At GovSense, we leverage Smartsheet to help our customers organize, manage, and rank their requirements.
 Having a single source of truth throughout the project helps mitigate the risks.”

-According to A Framework for Applying CSFs to ERP Software Selection, a study conducted by Rekha Gupta and S. Kazim Naqvi, “ERP implementation is believed to be a high-risk investment process, as it requires substantial financial commitments and has an inherent high-failure probability.”
+According to “A Framework for Applying CSFs to ERP Software Selection,” a study conducted by Rekha Gupta and S. Kazim Naqvi, “ERP implementation is believed to be a high-risk investment process, as it requires substantial financial commitments and has an inherent high-failure probability.”
 Organizations that carefully plan their search, purchase, and implementation of an ERP solution are able to minimize many of the most common risks mentioned above.
 Utilizing the McKinsey 7s model, a 2011 framework for assessing ERP readiness calls for the following actions when planning an ERP implementation: